The substitute broadcast engineer gives me a mini monologue when he tells me it's time to go.

 Just take a little break.

-Uh that's how you and I would describe it.
+That's how you and I would describe it.

 They have released the news that they have consciously uncoupled.

-With yeah, unconsciously uncoupled would be one of them having had an affair.
+Yeah, unconsciously uncoupled would be one of them having had an affair.

 But consciously uncoupled is that's therapy lingo.

-They also consciously coupled at least twice in the marriage because they have a daughter, nine years old named Apple, and a son Moses named Seven.
+They also consciously coupled at least twice in the marriage because they have a daughter, nine years old, named Apple, and a son, Moses, named Seven.

 It does sound kind of goopy.